denizCvrl/tutorial_website/content/tutorial/06_widgets_part2/index.md

 <img src="/img/17_widgetpage.png">
 </p>

 You can create really cool pages with widgets.
 For example, I used blank widget (demo.md) below and deleted all of the text but title.
 Besides experience.md, I also added accomplishments.md.

 <p align="center">
 <img src="/img/17_widgetpage.gif">
 </p>

 How about widget pages for projects, publications?

-Similarly, create a separate folder in `content/` with its index.md file which has type = widget_page.
-Let's say the name of the this folder is PROJECTWIDGET. create a menu for this folder in the menu.toml.
-Copy(Cut)-and-paste the __projects.md__ file from the home folder.
-Remember that this file has page_type="project" (see above).
+- Similarly, create a separate folder in `content/` with its index.md file which has type = widget_page.
+- Let's say the name of the this folder is PROJECTWIDGET.
+Create a link for this folder in the menu.toml.
+- Copy(Cut)-and-paste the __projects.md__ file from the home folder.
+- Remember that this file has page_type="project" (see above).
 It means that it lists the content of `content/project/`.

 In summary, your menu refers to PROJECTWIDGET folder which has projects.md, and projects.md uses files present in `content/project/`.
 They are all linked to each other!

 NEXT: OTHER FOLDERS UNDER `content/`.